 Corel PHOTO-PAINT allows you to manage colors when printing to ensure accurate color reproduction.
 You can print the document with the document colors settings applied or you can choose alternate color settings only for printing.
 You can also print a document using the color proofing settings that you previously specified in the Color proof settings docker.
-For more information, see "Using color management" on page 221.

 In addition, you can choose a rendering intent to effectively interpret the out-of-gamut colors when printing.
 The rendering intent that you choose depends on the graphic content of the document.
-For more information, see "Understanding color management" on page 221.